node-red-hitachi/node-red-contrib-subflow2node/README.md

 Since package generation with tools and/or Node-RED editor are being considered by core Node-RED project, this node is intended as a substitution until then.

-The subflow2node node inputs the exported SUBFLOW JSON format data and outputs the npm package.
+The subflow2node node accepts the exported SUBFLOW JSON format data and outputs the npm package.
 A subflow module can be added to the palette by saving this package to a file and uploading it from the manage palette menu in the Node-RED editor.

-This node provides experimental support of flow encoding discussed [here](https://github.com/node-red/designs/pull/26).
+This node provides experimental support of flow encoding feature discussed [here](https://github.com/node-red/designs/pull/26).
 Decoding key for flow should be defined by OS environment variable `NR_FLOW_DECODE_KEY`.

 ***Note:*** A npm module created by this node uses APIs that require at least Node-RED 1.3.

+***Note:*** This node expects subflow definition exported from subflow template.
+Also, generated NPM package may not work for sufblow definitions with nested subflow.

 Example
 -------